 Books with specific age-related content are labelled with a clear colour-coded system.

 The Senior Library also serves all senior pupils.
 It houses 9,000 non fiction books and reference titles, plus magazines, newspapers and DVDs.
-PCs also offer access to a wide range of online journals [add link here to portal page?].
+PCs also offer access to a wide range of online journals.
 Sixth form students use the Senior Library as a study area.

 The senior library is open from 8.00am-6.00pm daily to senior pupils.
 Homework Room is located in the Senior Library daily between 4.15-6.00pm.